12 Longest Bridges In The World | 2023 Edition

 Changhua–Kaohsiung Viaduct is the second-longest bridge in the world.
 It’s a part of the Taiwan High-Speed Rail network that extends from Zuoying District to Changhua County.

 It is one of the largest and most challenging infrastructure projects in the world to date.
-It is designed for trains traveling a maximum speed of 350 km/hr.
-The bridge can survive fault movements and large earthquakes without serious damage.
+Specifically designed for trains reaching a maximum speed of 350 km/hr, it possesses the resilience to withstand fault movements and significant earthquakes without incurring serious damage.

 1. Danyang–Kunshan Grand Bridge